DerekSelander/LLDB/README.md

 ## Installation

-For scripts (anything ending with `.py`), you'll need to do the following:
-  1. Download scripts.
-Install to a dir of your choosing (i.e. `~/lldb`)
+1. To Install, copy the **lldb_commands** folder to a dir of your choosing.
-  2. In `~/.lldbinit` add the following:
+2. Open up **~/.lldbinit** or `touch ~/.lldbinit` if that file doesn't exist
-      `command script import path/to/lldb_file.py`
+3. Add the following command to your ~/.lldbinit file: `command script import /path/to/lldb_commands/lldb.py` (

-  You must import each file individually in your lldbinit file

-For any lldb commands simply just paste the command into your `~/.lldbinit` file
+Boom!
+You're good to go!

+You can test to make sure everything worked successfully by just trying one of the commands in the debugger... i.e. `(lldb) ls /`

 ## LLDB Commands